mia-platform/documentation/docs/development_suite/api-console/api-design/api_console_configcms.md

 * *TablePush* instead is the perfect table for push notification or to send notifications to customers.
 Next to the table you will always find a push button to inject the content to your customers.

 * *Card* each item will be represented similar to a card.
-To be able to view the card it will be necessary to configure it, to do so, find how to do it at the following [link](https://docs.mia-platform.eu/business_suite/conf_cms/#1-configure-the-card).
+To be able to view the card it will be necessary to configure it, to do so, find how to do it at the following [link](../../../business_suite/conf_cms/#1-configure-the-card).

 * *Gallery* is instead the perfect representation for images.
+Follow the [link](../../../business_suite/conf_cms/#9-configure-the-gallery) to see how to configure it.

 **Highlight a** field: this select shows you the properties that are boolean in your page.
 You can in fact choose to highlight a boolean property in the CMS.
 If the property is true you will see it highlighted in bold.